eltrino/diamantedesk-documentation/user-guide/data-audit.md

 Organization | This field indicates an organization specified during DiamanteDesk or OroCRM installation.
 Logged at | The date and time when the action is performed is shown in this field.

-> Note: You can filter the data audit information according to the following criteria at the top :
+> Note: You can filter the data audit information according to the following criteria:

 >* Action
 * Entity Type